courtois-neuromod/AuditoryData_pipeline/README.md

          - Sequence #3 (Stimulus: right, Noise: bilateral)
          - Sequence #4 (Stimulus: left, Noise: left)
-         - Sequence #5 (Stimulus: right, Noise: right) To OAE test (TEOAE, DPOAE and DPOAE growth function) results must be exported as .csv files from the acquisition software (i.e., ILOv6) and saved in the "[repo_root]/data/auditory_tests/OAE/" folder.
+         - Sequence #5 (Stimulus: right, Noise: right)

+The OAE test (TEOAE, DPOAE and DPOAE growth function) results must be exported as .csv files from the acquisition software (i.e., ILOv6) and saved in the "[repo_root]/data/auditory_tests/OAE/" folder.
 Each file name should include the following informations (separated by underscores):
  - The participant's ID: sub-XX (01 to 06)
  - The test date and condition:
      - Baseline: YYYY-MM-DD-Baseline